ShanghaiTechARLab/shanghaitecharlab.github.io/_posts/2017-02-08-The-Ambivalent-Consumer-A-Sequential-Investigation-of-Response-Amplification-in-Buyer‐Seller-Encounters.md

 ---
 layout: default
-title: The Ambivalent Consumer A Sequential Investigation of...
+title: The Ambivalent Consumer A Sequential Investigation of Response Amplification in Buyer‐Seller Encounters
 ---
 <h2>{{ page.title }}</h2>